 WE ARE OPEN FOR REMOTE SERVICE.
 CLICK HERE TO SCHEDULE YOUR ZOOM STRATEGY SESSION TODAY. -A. SHERALYNN

-Ask for Help From Our Staten Island Divorce Attorneys
+Get Assistance from Our Staten Island Divorce Attorneys

 Many people are unaware of other options to separate from their partner legally.
 Divorce is not the only option in the state of New York.
 There are two ways to legally separate, the most common is entering into a legal separation agreement.
 The second possibility is a judgment of separation that one spouse can have granted by the New York Supreme Court.
 Legal separation generally takes place when a couple cannot get along anymore and wants to live apart.
 Making a legal separation agreement allows them to do so while having binding terms to regulate finances and the children involved.
 Living separately for years does not make a couple legally separated.
 There must be an agreement made in order to have legally binding terms of the separation.

-What Must a Separation Agreement Include?
+Essential Components of a Separation Agreement

 • Child custody agreements